 The house of the Vespucci family can still be found by looking for the carved letter V and a wasp (wasp is “vespa” in Italian, a pun on the name Vespucci).
 The enchanting panorama of vineyards, olive orchards and woods that surrounds Montefioralle may have also inspired the great master Leonardo da Vinci, and who knows – it may be reflected in one of his masterpieces!

-To experience these magical places in Italy, please visit our website our sister company Stefano Rome tours.
+To experience these magical places in Italy, please visit our website for a day tour from Rome, Tuscany Tours from Rome, and Rome Countryside Tours.

 If any of the places are not part of our tours on our website, just send us an email and we will be happy to assist you with a customized tour.
 All the necessary contact information is available on the websites above.